nhs-robotics/nhs-robotics.github.io/src/content/posts/a-new-chapter-welcome-to-the-new-t-10.md

 ---
-title: 'A New Chapter: Welcome to the New T-10'
+title: "A New Chapter: Welcome to the New T-10"
 description: >-
   T-10, Needham High School's FTC robotics team, kicks off the season with a new website, expanded GitHub resources for software and hardware, and a fresh team